LiangkuLin/CSIS3380/README.md

 # CSIS3380_Project1

-This is the project 1 in CSIS3380
+This is the project 1 in CSIS3380 by Liangku Lin